π’Creating Your Own API

 :list

-refers to thelist
+refers to the list

-method (underneath)summary
+method (underneath)

-are a short and long descriptions (respectively)parameters
+are a short and long descriptions (respectively)

 is the list of possible outcomes after the function has been called